-Students investigate how mechanisms change energy by transferring direction, speed, type of movement, and force and then use what they know to design a car safety belt.
+Students investigate how mechanisms change energy by transferring direction, speed, type of movement, and force and then use what they know to design a vehicle restraint system.

 Students learn how energy can be converted to meet a human need or want and then develop solutions to move donated food from a truck to a food pantry.

-Students learn about stimuli and responses and then use what they know to create a video to teach children about concussions.
+Students learn about stimuli and responses and then use what they know to create a video or podcast to teach children about concussions.

 Students explore the ways robots are used in today’s world and then design a mobile robot that can remove hazardous materials from a disaster site.

 Students explore mechanical design and computer programming and design an automatic-guided vehicle to deliver supplies in a hospital.

 Students explore the transmission of infection and run an experiment to help find ways to prevent the spread of illness.